 APADAZ will compete against currently marketed, branded and generic IR hydrocodone/APAP combination products indicated for the short-term management of acute pain.
-Some of these currently marketed products include AbbVie's VICODIN, Allergan's NORCO, Shionogi's XODOL and UCB Pharma's LORTAB, in addition to multiple other branded and generic hydrocodone/APAP combination products marketed by companies including Allergan plc, Lupin Pharmaceuticals, Inc. and Mallinckrodt plc.
 In addition, APADAZ will face potential competition from any IR or hydrocodone/APAP combination products for the short-term management of acute pain that are currently in or may enter into clinical development.